Nomad-Media/samples-python/movies/movie_groups/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Creates a content group.](ref:createcontentgroup)
+> For more information about the API call used go to [Create Content Group](ref:create-content-group)

 ## Get Movie Groups